Oral and Maxillofacial Surgery Residency Program

 The period of training is four years and will consist of a minimum of 48 weeks each year.

-The OMS Residency Program is one of several advanced dental education programs offered at Fort Gordon.
-Questions relating to this program may be addressed to: Commander, USA DENTAC, ATTN: Director, OMS Residency Program, Fort Gordon, Georgia 30905-5660, or call the Advance Dental Education Office, (706) 787-6205.
+The OMS Residency Program is one of several advanced dental education programs offered at Fort Eisenhower.
+Questions relating to this program may be addressed to: Commander, USA DENTAC, ATTN: Director, OMS Residency Program, Fort Eisenhower, Georgia 30905-5660, or call the Advance Dental Education Office, (706) 787-6205.

 All four programs are fully accredited by the Council on Accreditation of the American Dental Association and the programs' graduates are recognized as qualified to challenge the American Board examination in their respective specialty.